General Program Information

 No, per the J-1 Visa regulations, interns and trainees are not allowed to have second jobs.
 If hired by you, they will only be permitted to intern or train for you.

 Compensation & Taxes

 Should I pay my intern or trainee?

 Trainees must be paid at least minimum wage.
-Interns must be paid minimum wage if their program will be longer than 6 months, or if it does not meet the Department of Labor’s six criteria for an unpaid internship (for programs of any length).
+Interns must be paid minimum wage if their program will be longer than 6 months, or if it does not meet the Department of Labor’s test for unpaid interns (for programs of any length).
 Salary should be determined with each participant prior to his or her arrival in the U.S. Please note that an intern or trainee is required to train full time and is not permitted to have a second job, so the position in your company will be the person's only sole source of income.

 Do interns and trainees have Social Security numbers?

 If interns or trainees have previously participated in the J-1 Work & Travel, Camp, or H-2B programs, they will have a Social Security number and card already.
 If this is their first time working in the U.S., they must apply at your local office for a card.
 They will receive a receipt that shows that they have applied for a Social Security card, which should arrive within 6 weeks.